automata-network/multiprover-avs-operator-setup/prover/README.md

 $ BUILD=1 RELEASE=1 ./scripts/prover.sh
 ```

-3. Now, go to either the mainnet or holesky folder and copy over the sgx_prover and sgx_prover_enclave binary.
+3. Now, go to either the `mainnet` or `holesky` folder and copy over the sgx-prover and sgx_prover_enclave binary.

 ```bash
 $ cd ../mainnet